haosu-robotics/maxon_data/README.md

 Finally, `create_combos.m` reads in the data from `motors.csv`, `gears.csv` and `combos.csv` and writes out a matfile to `motor_gb_data.mat`.

 ## Using the matfile
 Loading `motor_gb_data.mat` will add the struct arrays 'motors' and 'gears' to the workspace.
 The field 'gb_list' for the motors gives the indices in the 'gears' struct of compatible gearboxes.
-If if 'gb_list' is empty, there are no compatible motors (this is the case for motors 597974 and 607930 for example).
+If if 'gb_list' is empty, there are no compatible gearboxes (this is the case for motors 597974 and 607930 for example).

 ## Matlab Requirements
 - Matlab R2019a or later (a handful of html parsing tools were introduced in 2019a)